|

 are cylindrical wheels filled with rolls of paper that are printed

 with mantras (sacred syllables) and prayers.
-Larger prayer wheels line
+Larger prayer wheels

-right hand and hold a mala (prayer beads) in their left while reciting
+direction with their right hand and hold a mala (prayer beads) in

-mantras and prayers.
+their left while reciting mantras and prayers.

 Use your browsers "Go Back" button to return to the